 Michigan State University typically requires applicants to be in the top 29 percent of SAT test takers.
 The school consistently takes SAT composite scores down to 1170 on a 1600 scale, below which admission should be considered a reach.
-We estimate some students could be accepted with SAT's as low as 1065.
-The estimated average SAT composite for admitted freshman is 1275 out of 1600.
+We estimate some students could be accepted with SAT's as low as 1060.
+The estimated average SAT composite for admitted freshman is 1280 out of 1600.
+The school ranks #6 in Michigan for highest average SAT composite score.
 60 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.

 |SAT Score (1600 scale)||Competitiveness||Admission Chances|

 |1065 to 1170||Reach||47%-60%|

 Michigan State ACT Scores

 |ACT Reading 25th||22|